 Denote by $R$ a polynomial ring $\kk[s,\{t_k\}]$.
-This will be a parameter space for the family of ideals $\tI$ we shall work with.
+The associated affine space will be a parameter space for the family of ideals $\tI$ we shall work with.
 This is the family generated by the $2 \times 2$ minors of the matrix

 where $F$ is a polynomial in $R[x, y, z, w]$, homogeneous of degree $l+m-1$ in the $x,y,z,w$.
 The $2 \times 2$ minors of the matrix are

 Performing row and column operations on the matrix, we may assume